US, UK leaders raise fresh alarms about Chinese espionage | Law-Order

 - United Kingdom

-In a nod to current tensions between China and Taiwan, Wray said any forcible takeover of Taipei by Beijing would “would represent one of the most horrific business disruptions the world has ever seen.''
-Last week, the US government's director of national intelligence said there were no indications Chinese President Xi Jinping was poised to take Taiwan by military force.
-Avril Haines did say Xi appeared to be planning for that potential action as part of a broader goal of reunification of Taiwan.
+In a nod to current tensions between China and Taiwan, Wray also said during his speech that any forcible takeover of Taipei by Beijing would “would represent one of the most horrific business disruptions the world has ever seen.''
+Last week, the U.S. government's director of national intelligence, Avril Haines, said at an event in Washington that there were no indications Chinese President Xi Jinping was poised to take Taiwan by military force.
+But she that did say Xi appeared to be “pursuing the potential” for such an action as part of a broader Chinese government goal of reunification of Taiwan.

-After the appearance with his British counterpart, Wray said that he would leave to others the question of whether an invasion of Taiwan was more or less likely after Russia's invasion of neighbouring Ukraine.

 The FBI director said there are signs the Chinese, perhaps drawing lessons from Russia's experience since the war, have looked for ways to “insulate their economy” against potential sanctions.

-The embassy spokesman said the Taiwan issue was “purely China's internal affair” and that when it comes to questions of China's territory and sovereignty, the country has ''no room for compromise or concession”.
+The embassy spokesman said the Taiwan issue was “purely China's internal affair” and said when it comes to questions of China's territory and sovereignty, the country has ''no room for compromise or concession.”
+“We will strive for the prospect of peaceful reunification with utmost sincerity and efforts,” the statement said, though it noted that China will “reserve the option of taking all necessary measures in response to the interference of foreign forces.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)